An English Father's Day meal complete with beef and ale meat pies, chips, and English peas. This pie recipe features my buttery short crust recipe.

 Father’s Day is on the horizon.
 In celebration of this special day, my children and I are making (my version) of the English classic- steak and ale pies– served with hot chips (French fries), green peas, and a pint of stout beer (not for the children of course).

-This is an English pub-inspired meal that also links back to my time in Australia.
+This is a classic English pub-inspired meal that also links back to my time in Australia.

 A rich and savory treat–perfect for celebrating the important work of a father.